ImperialCollegeLondon/rse-chemistry-hackathon/index.md

 ### Environment Management

-This is tricky one to cover in details as doing it correctly tends to vary on a a language by language basis.
+This is tricky one to cover in details as doing it correctly tends to vary on a language-by-language basis.
 Conda is the recommended approach here due to its flexibility in covering multiple languages as well as virtual environments.

 * If you're not used to using virtual environments with Conda [this towards data